In this post, we will do an in-depth comparison of Divi vs Beaver Builder. Want to know which is the best page builder plugin for you? Keep reading.

 - An enormous figure of options makes it difficult for the user to find and pick the exact solutions for their coding.

-- Support forum is highly responsive based upon personal experience of members who provide workarounds and alternatives which is customarily not provided by official support.
+- Support forum is highly responsive based upon personal experience of members who provide workarounds and alternatives which are customarily not provided by official support.

 - The performance of custom margins, columns, and rows is robust and effortless to adjust.